 $34.00 $49.99 FREE SHIPPING

-Avdat – A Nabatean City in the Negev (Israel Ministry of Foreign Affairs) Explains the history of Avdat in detail, covering the Nabatean, Roman, and Byzantine periods.
-Has a few good photos, including an aerial shot of the site.
+Avdat—A Nabatean City in the Negev (Israel Ministry of Foreign Affairs) Explains the history of Avdat in detail, covering the Nabatean, Roman, and Byzantine periods.
+The article has a few good photos, including an aerial shot of the site.

 Avdat (The Israeli Mosaic) Informative article written by an Israeli (you’ll have to excuse some rough grammar).
 Details the history of the site and provides a description of the remains found there today.

-Byzantine Fortress (Personal Website) Presents some nice photos of Avdat.
-Click on “Browse current roll of film” to see the other pictures.
+Byzantine Fortress (personal website) Presents some nice photos of Avdat.

 Ancient Site Restored after Modern Vandalism (Jewish Press) This 2013 article discusses vandalism at this archaeological site, and the restoration work done afterwards.